lkerr/groundfish-MSE/documentation/econ_module.md

 	\end{equation}
 although there are more than just these 3 explanatory variables.

-Catchability $q$ varies by vessel-target.
+Catchability *q* varies by vessel-target.
 The results are used to predict expected harvest of target $n$.
 These are then adjusted to account for the jointness in catching fish.
 For example, a trip that is targeting GB cod and that lands 1000 lbs of GB cod is also likely to land 500 lb of GB haddock, 200 lb of pollock, and 80 lb of skates.
-We track all these individually and multiply by expected prices to construct expected revenue for vessel $i$'s trip that targets GB cod on day $t$.
-We repeat for all $i$,$n$, $t$ to construct expected revenue for all feasible choices.
+We track all these individually and multiply by expected prices to construct expected revenue for vessel *i*'s trip that targets GB cod on day *t*.
+We repeat for all *i*,*n*, *t* to construct expected revenue for all feasible choices.
 Some of these things also have quota costs -- we subtract quota costs from the expected revenue.

 In the second stage, we estimate the probability that a vessel will target "thing" t:
 \begin{equation}